SIUE-ITS/OVMP/README.md

 # You likely want a custom urls to use for plugging in your own authentication.
 ROOT_URLCONF = 'local_settings.urls'

-# Include settings for your authentication if you don't want to use Django auth.
-# include('/etc/ovmp/saml2_settings/settings.py')
 ```

 #### Example local_settings app for setting extra urls and stuff.